-- "Jurchen" refers to Jurchen Investment Corporation, a company wholly-owned by our CEO, Ian Huen, and a holding company of Aptorum Group. - "Lead Projects" refers to two of the Company's therapeutic projects ALS-4 and SACT-1. - "Major Patent Jurisdictions" refers to the United States, member states of the European Patent Organization and the People's Republic of China. - "Nativus" refers to Nativus Life Sciences Limited, a wholly-owned subsidiary of Aptorum Group. - "NMPA" refers to China's National Medical Products Administration and its predecessor, the China Food and Drug Administration. - "NDA" refers to a New Drug Application issued by the FDA. - "Ordinary Shares" refers to the Class A Ordinary Shares and Class B Ordinary Shares collectively. - "PRC" and "China" refer to the People's Republic of China. - "Registered Direct Offering" means the registered direct offering by the Company of 1,351,350 Class A Ordinary Shares and warrants to purchase up to 1,351,350 Class A Ordinary Share consummated on February 28, 2020. - "Restructure" refers to the Company's change from an investment fund with management shares and non-voting participating redeemable preference shares to a holding company with operating subsidiaries, effective as of March 1, 2017. - "R&D" refers to research and development. - "R&D Center" refers to a pharmaceutical development center located at Hong Kong Science and Technology Park. - "Securities Exchange Commission," "SEC," "Commission" or similar terms refer to the United States Securities and Exchange Commission. - "Sarbanes-Oxley Act" refers to the Sarbanes-Oxley Act of 2002. - "Securities Act" refers to the U.S. Securities Act of 1933, as amended. - "Series A Notes" refers to Series A convertible notes, at a purchase price of \$10,000 per note, sold in the Series A Note Offering. - "Series A Note Investors" refers to the investors who purchased Series A Notes. - "Series A Note Offering" refers to the private offering of Series A Notes, pursuant to Regulation S or Regulation D, as promulgated under the Securities Act that closed on May 15, 2018. - "Signate" refers to Signate Life Sciences Limited, a wholly-owned subsidiary of Aptorum Group. - "UK" refers to the United Kingdom. - "United States," "U.S." and "US" refer to the United States of America. - "Videns" refers to Videns Incorporation Limited, a wholly-owned subsidiary of Aptorum Group. - "\$," "U.S. \$," "U.S. dollars," "dollars," "US\$" and "USD" refer to the United States dollars.
+- "Jurchen" refers to Jurchen Investment Corporation, a company wholly-owned by our CEO, Ian Huen, and a holding company of Aptorum Group. - "Lead Projects" refers to ALS-4 and SACT-1 and RPIDD. - "Major Patent Jurisdictions" refers to the United States, member states of the European Patent Organization and the People's Republic of China - "Nativus" refers to Nativus Life Sciences Limited, a wholly-owned subsidiary of Aptorum Group. - "NMPA" refers to China's National Medical Products Administration and its predecessor, the China Food and Drug Administration. - "NDA" refers to a New Drug Application issued by the FDA. - "Ordinary Shares" refers to the Class A Ordinary Shares and Class B Ordinary Shares collectively. - "PRC" and "China" refer to the People's Republic of China. - "Registered Direct Offering" means the February 25, 2020 registered direct offering by the Company of 1,351,350 Class A Ordinary Shares and warrants to purchase up to 1,351,350 Class A Ordinary Share consummated on February 28, 2020. - "Restructure" refers to the Company's change from an investment fund with management shares and non-voting participating redeemable preference shares to a holding company with operating subsidiaries, effective as of March 1, 2017. - "R&D" refers to research and development. - "R&D Center" refers to a pharmaceutical development center located at Hong Kong Science and Technology Park. - "Securities Exchange Commission," "SEC," "Commission" or similar terms refer to the United States Securities and Exchange Commission. - "Sarbanes-Oxley Act" refers to the Sarbanes-Oxley Act of 2002. - "Securities Act" refers to the U.S. Securities Act of 1933, as amended. - "Series A Notes" refers to Series A convertible notes, at a purchase price of \$10,000 per note, sold in the Series A Note Offering. - "Series A Note Investors" refers to the investors who purchased Series A Notes. - "Series A Note Offering" refers to the private offering of Series A Notes, pursuant to Regulation S or Regulation D, as promulgated under the Securities Act that closed on May 15, 2018. - "UK" refers to the United Kingdom. - "United States," "U.S." and "US" refer to the United States of America. - "Videns" refers to Videns Incorporation Limited, a wholly-owned subsidiary of Aptorum Group. - "\$," "U.S. \$," "U.S. dollars," "dollars," "US\$" and "USD" refer to the United States dollars.